mg901/styled-breakpoints/README.md

 ### down

-We occasionally use media queries that go in the other direction (the given screen size or smaller):
+We occasionally use media queries that go in the other direction (the given screen size or smaller).

+This function takes this declared breakpoint, subtracts 0.02px from it, and uses it as the maximum width value.

 ```tsx
 /**